Forficula auricularia Linnaeus, 1758: (Otu).

 • Dohrn, H. (1867) Neue und bisher nicht genügend bekannte Forficulinen.
 Entomologische Zeitung, 28, 343–349.

 • Drieu, R. & Rusch, A. (2017) Conserving species-rich predator assemblages strengthens natural pest control in a climate warming context.
-19(1), 52–59.
+Agricultural and Forest Entomology, 19, 52–59.

 • Englert, C. & Herz, A. (2019) Acceptability of Drosophila suzukii as prey for common predators occurring in cherries and berries.
 Journal of Applied Entomology, 143(4), 387–396.